vault27/Foundation/paloalto.md

 - Username field
 - User domain
 - CA certs
-- CRL
+- CRL - use or not
-- OCSP - takes precedence over CRL
+- OCSP - takes precedence over CRL - use or not
+- Block session if cert is unknown, if cert is expired

 ### Firewall Features Using Certificates